cs341-illinois/cs341-illinois.github.io/_tutorials/development.md

 Have fun!
 In the worst case we can reset your VM back to its initial state.

+## Troubleshooting

+### Git fetch 403 or access not grant

+> If you cannot figure it out, plz post in Ed with log/screenshoot of `GIT_TRACE=1 git clone xxxx` or `GIT_TRACE=1 git pull xxx`
+>

+If you are using SSH key, it's probably caused by you are using HTTPS protocol(like `https://github.com/illinois-cs-coursework/fa25_cs341_.release.git`).
+You need to use SSH protocol(like `git@github.com:illinois-cs-coursework/fa25_cs341_.release.git`).
+- If you are doing clone operation, simply replace the repository URL part.
+- IF you are doing `pull release` fetch part, using `git remote set-url release git@github.com:illinois-cs-coursework/fa25_cs341_.release.git`(replaced with actual URL).

-## Can't login or turn on your VM?
+### Can't login or turn on your VM?

 If you can't connect -